DukeRobotics/robosub-ros/onboard/catkin_ws/src/offboard_comms/README.md

 Additionally, the covariance matrix is set to all 0s except for the `pose.pose.position.z` value, which is set to 0.01.

+The data from this publisher is then stamped with the current time and published to the `/sensors/depth` topic.
+This is done in the `/data_pub/scripts/pressure_stamper.py` file.
+The data is stamped for use in the Kalman Filter, and this is not possible on the Arduino.

 ### Camera Relay
 The camera relay is a hardware device that is used to kill and enable the power to the camera.
 The relay interrupts the POE power, forcing the camera to reboot when re-enabled.
 This is useful for when the camera is not responding to CV commands.
 This relay is connected to the onboard Arduino, and involves two topics and a service.
 The topics are `/offboard/camera_relay` and `/offboard/camera_relay_status`.
 The service is `rosservice call /enable_camera <true/false>`.